Have you set up a “my Social Security” account yet?

-First, your earnings history.
-This is particularly important because your Social Security benefit is calculated based on your 35 highest-earning years of work.
+Your earnings history is particularly important because your Social Security benefit is calculated based on your 35 highest-earning years of work.
 You want to be sure the government gets it right!

-Second, and piggy-backing off the first part, your statement will give you a projection of what to expect when you do eventually file for benefits.
-The average Social Security check is $1,461, according to the latest numbers from the SSA.
+Your statement will also project what you can expect when you do eventually file for benefits.
+The average monthly Social Security check is $1,514, according to the latest numbers from the SSA.

-When you’re creating your free my Social Security account, the SSA will use info from the credit bureaus to verify your identity online.
-Therefore, if you have a credit freeze, you will run into problems setting up your account.
+When you establish your account, the SSA will use information from the credit bureaus to verify your identity.
+So if you have a credit freeze in place, you will run into problems completing the set up.

-Trust us, we know this because we here on Team Clark have credit freezes in place and we ran into trouble setting up our accounts!
+Trust us, we know this because we here on Team Clark have credit freezes in place and we ran into trouble ourselves!
 We figured that out when we got the dreaded “We cannot create an account for the Social Security number you entered” message.

-A telephone rep we spoke with informed us that even if we unfroze our credit that moment, there would be no telling when the thawed data would work its way through the SSA’s computer system.
+An SSA telephone representative informed us that even if we unfroze our credit that moment, there would be no telling when the thawed data would work its way through the SSA’s computer system.

-To expedite the sign-up process, the rep suggested that we instead visit a local Social Security office with our identification.
-There, a local agent would be able to give us a special activation code allowing us to complete the registration online.
+To expedite the sign-up process, the rep suggested that we instead visit a local Social Security office and bring identification with us.
+There, a local agent would provide a special activation code that would let us complete the registration online.

 Social Security replaces about 40% of your income before retirement, on average, according to estimates from the SSA.

-The timing of when you take Social Security can have a big impact on what your monthly check will look like in retirement, so you need to arm yourself with as much knowledge about Social Security as you can.
-Getting your Social Security statement via your my Social Security account is a great start!
+When you start taking Social Security can have a big impact on what your monthly check will look like, so you need to arm yourself with as much knowledge about Social Security as you can.
+Getting your Social Security statement via your my Social Security account is a good way to start.